-Understanding the power of car insurance discounts and which you can qualify for is one of the top ways to save on your insurance policy.
-When it comes to discounts, knowledge is power – you can’t get a discount you don’t know about.
-The best way to ensure you are getting all the discounts you are eligible for is to ask your insurer.
+Understanding the power of car insurance discounts and which ones you can qualify for is one of the top ways to save on your insurance policy.
+When it comes to car insurance discounts, knowledge is power – you can’t get a discount you don’t know about, so make sure you ask your insurer about discounts you may be eligible for.

 - You could save anywhere from $200-400 every six-month policy term with car insurance discounts.

 - Discounts include driver profile discounts, vehicle discounts and policy discounts.

 - Many discounts only apply to specific coverage types, so the price break is applied to what you pay for that portion of coverage and doesn’t come off the entire bill.

 - What are the types of car insurance discounts?

 - What are the best car insurance discounts?

 - How can I qualify for a loyalty discount?